blurred/RepData_PeerAssessment1/PA1_template.md

 ##  NA's   :2304                                           Wednesday:2592
 ```

-## What is mean total number of steps taken per day?
+## 2. What is mean total number of steps taken per day?
+2.1 Make a histogram of the total number of steps taken each day:

 ```r
 activityTotalSteps <- with(activity, aggregate(steps, by=list(date), FUN=sum,